 Case significance refers to how influential the case is and how its significance changes over time.

-The decisions of the Inter-American Court of Human Rights are binding on all State Members.
-In 2012, Venezuela rejected the jurisdiction of the Court, which entered in force on 2013.
-However, the Court established that it retained jurisdiction because the facts of the case were before Venezuela’s rejection.
+The decisions of the Inter-American Court of Human Rights are binding on all States which have accepted its jurisdiction.
+In 2012, Venezuela rejected the jurisdiction of the Court, which entered into force in 2013.
+However, the Court established that it retained jurisdiction because the facts of the case took place before Venezuela withdrew

 Let us know if you notice errors or if the case analysis needs revision.